Configure Ticket Intake and Workflow States

 mergeloomon the Epic - put the default

-repo-<alias>label on the Epic if all child issues use one repo - put child
+repo-<alias>label on the Epic if all child issues use one repository - put child

 repo-<alias>labels only when a child issue needs to override the Epic default